Welcome GUYS to this new guide…

 Yoursite.com/sitemap_index.xml

-For those using Squarespace, Shopify, or Wix, the website sitemap will be here:
+Your website sitemap will be here:

 Yoursite.com/sitemap.xml.

-For those using CMS or any other different platform, chances are they create a sitemap for you.
+Chances are they create a sitemap for you.
 Most likely, your sitemap location will be here:

 Yoursite.com/sitemap1.xml